-Materials Today is an Open Access journal covering the latest research, news, reviews, comments, and opinions in materials science.
+Materials Today is an open access journal covering the latest research, news, reviews, comments, and opinions in materials science.
 There are no page charges and color is free in both the print and online versions.

 This guide describes how to prepare contributions for submission.
 In addition to peer-review, manuscripts are also internally reviewed to assess the style and the suitability for publication in Materials Today.
-We recommend contributors familiarize themselves with the Materials Today style and content by accessing the magazine archive.
+We recommend contributors familiarize themselves with the Materials Today style and content by accessing the journal archive.
 Authors should follow the guide carefully, and ensure that all of the necessary information is provided during submission, as this will greatly speed-up the processing of your manuscript.

 Our content can be divided into two categories: editorial and research articles.
 Both types of article should be accessible to a broad range of materials researchers; however, editorial articles are more journalistic than the academic style of peer-reviewed research papers.